gaia-platform/gaia-docs/articles/rules-development-example.md

 ### Rule Chaining

 The following figure presents the path of chaining implemented in the rules.
 Each of the rules presented in the section above has one or more inputs, outputs, and/or creates.
-Outputs and creates from one rule trigger the activation of rules which have inputs that match the outputs and creates.
+Outputs and creates from one rule triggers the activation of rules which have inputs that match the outputs and creates.

 Note that the complexity of the relationships may be more complex than shown in the chaining table, because rules may use non triggering objects in addition to triggering objects to change system state.